DonnC/docxtpl/README.md

 ```

 ## Motive
-- I tried looking for plugins where i can work with word documents and i wasnt lucky to find what i really needed.
+- I tried looking for plugins where i can work with word documents and i wasn't lucky to find what i really needed.
 From my `python` background i found helpful packages that work around `templating` and i thought maybe i can do something like that in `flutter`
 - The idea is to first make an example of the document you want to generate with microsoft word as you want.
 Then as you are creating your `.docx` word document, you insert `jinja2`-like tags like `{{my-tag-name}}` for example.
 If you want to put a `name` placeholder to populate later using this plugin, do it like `{{name}}` directly in the document.
 - You then save the word document as `.docx` (xml formart) and this is your .docx template file (tpl)
 - Now you can use `docxtpl` plugin to generate as many word documents as you want from this tpl file and the fields you will provide